Kampong Chhnang province: Religion

 The state religion is Theravada Buddhism.
 More than 93.1% of the people in Kampong Chhnang province are Buddhists.
 About 5.8% population of Kampong Chhnang province follow Islam followed by Chams.
 Christianity is followed by 0.3% in the province, then animism or other religions followed by 0.9%.

 Kampong Chhnang is the main center for the Kan Imam San religious community, a type of Islam practiced exclusively by some Chams in isolated communities in Cambodia.
 There are 16 Kan Imam San villages in Kampong Chhnang province.
 The leaders of the community live and pray near Kampong Tralech.

 History

 The name translates from Khmer literally to Port of Pottery.
 Archaeological remains from the area have revealed among many other findings artifacts from Dvaravati, a former kingdom in present-day Thailand, dating to the 6th through 11th centuries.

 Kampong Chhnang province centuries ago was a coastal city on the route between China and India; due to sedimentation from the Mekong river, the coast line moved much farther to sea.
 When the Tonle Sap river changed its course, the city lost its main water source and thus was deserted, the population moving to a city called Kampong Tralach.
 A city gradually formed around it, bring new life to Kampong Chhnang.
 A museum presents the archaeological record of the city's history.

-Symbols

-The provincial tree is Diospyros decandra.
-The provincial slogan is sweet pomelos, delicious rice, beautiful young ladies.